hpe-dev-incubator/hpe-dev-portal/content/blog/setting-up-hierarchical-namespaces-in-kubernetes-in-hpe-greenlake-for-private-cloud-enterprise.md

 #### Cascade secrets

 This section shows the process to configure some sensitive data to be propaged through the namespace hierarchy.
-It uses the [K8s Secret](https://kubernetes.io/docs/concepts/configuration/secret/) object.
+It uses the K8s [Secret](https://kubernetes.io/docs/concepts/configuration/secret/) API object.

 Type below command first to update the HNC configuration to propagete the K8s *Secret* resouce: